 Born and raised in southern California, I traded a life in a cubicle implementing environmental policy for a life with a camera having real experiences with the people and environment around me, and never once looked back.
 I came to Juneau for the summer of 2019 and never left.
 (It happens a lot around here.)
 I’m excited to show you a few reasons why.

 Michael LaMonica, Boat Captain

-I am a 3rd generation Juneauite that still has an appreciation for our great environment!
-I have recently left a 30 year career with Alaska State Parks and am looking forward to continuing my career in outdoor education with Gastineau Guiding.
+I am a third generation Juneauite that still has an appreciation for our great environment.
+I recently left a 30-year career with Alaska State Parks, and am looking forward to continuing my career in outdoor education with Gastineau Guiding.

 Mike Hekkers, Lead Naturalist Guide

 I left Colorado in the late 1990s to find a bigger and wilder place.
 Alaska fit that bill, and Juneau became my home base with a ski area, glaciers, water access, and a great community.
 After my mortgage banking career, I wanted to turn my love of mountaineering into a vocation especially after naturalist guiding in Denali National Park.
 I have a masters in geography (glaciology) and have instructed environmental science and geography courses at UAS for six years.
 I enjoy taking cabin trips and family adventures in the state.
 In the winter I can be found striding on Juneau’s cross country ski trails.